floret/Chatinator/README.md

 My goals are completely insame and in the course of writing this application I am probably going to have to rewrite it a few times, seeing as I'm in completely above my head.

-Without further ado here is my planning so var:
+Without further ado here is my planning so far:
 ===============================================